chrisnoonan98675/site/xl-deploy/how-to/perform-rolling-deployments.markdown

 ### 3. Add the servers to a group

-In order to deploy in sequence, each Tomcat server must have its own deployment group.
+To deploy in sequence, each Tomcat server must have its own deployment group.

 1. From the **Infrastructure** menu, double click `Tomcat 1`.
 2. In the **Development** section, enter the sequence number for this rolling update into the **Deployment Group number** field.